jhvanderschee/hugocodex/content/posts/creating-a-menu-with-nested-pages.md

 ## The parent reference

 I am pretty specific in my approach to Hugo, so I like to see Sections as database tables.
 I do not use (or like) the concept of nested sections (neither does Forestry.io).
-Therefore I always use a parent key in my Frontmatter.
+Therefore I always use a parent key in my front matter.
 This looks like `parent_branch` in this case.
 The full front matter looks like this:

 ```
 ---